-The Bavarian state government will set up a special fund of EUR 20 billion - "BayernFonds".
-Via this fund, the State will be able to temporarily take stakes in companies in order to maintain know-how and jobs in Bavaria.
-The "BayernFonds" will aim in particular at medium-sized companies that are not covered by the Economic Stabilization Fund.
-The investments will be managed either by "Bayerische Beteiligungsgesellschaft" or "LfA Förderbank".
-In addition, Bavaria may also invest in companies itself.
-A corresponding law is to be enacted shortly.
+The Bavarian state government will set up a special fund of EUR 20 bn - BayernFonds.
+Through this fund, the Free State will be able to acquire temporary stakes in companies in order to preserve know-how and jobs in Bavaria.
+The BayernFonds will be targeted in particular at companies with a turnover or balance sheet total of more than EUR 10 million and at least 50 employees, thus closing the gap left by the WSF in Bavaria.
+The selection of the companies eligible for the fund is to be made by the Bavarian Ministry of Economic Affairs.
+A law for the Bayern-Fonds is to be passed in the state parliament on April 23, 2020.
+The investments will be managed either by Bayerische Beteiligungsgesellschaft or LfA Förderbank.
+In addition, the Free State can also invest in companies itself.